Skip to main content

 How long does the nitric oxide effect from beet powder last?

 Yes.
 Take one serving morning and evening for 3 days before your event to saturate the nitrate pool.
 Then take a final acute dose 60 minutes before the start.
-Loading provides a modest additional performance benefit on top of a single acute dose.
+Loading provides a meaningful additional performance benefit on top of a single acute dose.

 *Technical citations and PubMed references are provided for performance education only.
 These statements have not been evaluated by the FDA.